Q: Will I Need To Testify During A Car Accident Injury Lawsuit?

 No, not really.
 Your lawyer will work closely with you to prepare you if your testimony is important to the outcome of your case.
 Before you take the stand, you must make sure that you know what you will be testifying about.

 If hiring a reputable car accident injury firm such as Zukerberg & Halperin, your attorney will help coach you through all potential questions, appropriate responses, and make sure you feel comfortable with the entire process before ever taking the stand.
+They will make sure you’re aware of all the tips when testifying in court.

 It is very important to our car accident attorneys that you are okay with every step of the process, even if it may seem daunting at first.
 Your best bet is to simply keep your story consistent and tell the truth about your car accident injuries.